tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 16 - 5 Website Types & How To Design Them.md

 ### 4. Call To Action

-Tell people what to do (contact, subscribe for newsletter...)
+Tell people what to do (contact, subscribe for newsletter...).
+Take the relationship to the next level.